  Transparency International audit – Duplicative of other audit requriementes.
 Delete

+Comments

+Disagree to such a radical position.

+Audit, arbiter ,oversighting mechanism are essential elements and MUST be retained

  Limit ability to deny transparency requrests/create mechanism akin to FOIA – This is clearly a commitment that needs to be in WS1.
 Implementation can be in WS2

+Your statement is unclear

+No comments

  Annual audits – WS2 for implementation but WS1 for commitment.
 Should be both for transparency (see earlier suggestion) and also forensic financial audit.
 Follow the money …..

+No comments

  Board deliberations transparent – Move to WS1 and make part of the Bylaw revision.

+Yes

  SOs to have aligned transparency mechanisms – Keep in WS2

+No comments

 I apologize for the length of this note, but I wanted to be comprehensive.
 If I could summarize my most important point it would be that there are five critical WS0 items that should be our focus.
 You may disagree with which these are, but I really do think that the best approach is to narrow down our focus to be more effective.
 My five are: